Sparkierkan7/more_explosives_mod/README.md

   Then hold gunpowder in your offhand and right click to add (max of 4).
   Once you have loaded the gunpowder hold a ramrod in your offhand and right click.
   It should say Ready to Shoot, right click to shoot.

+  It does have a durability of 256 but it does not show.
+  When it reaches 0 it will remove from your inventory

 ### Iron shot
   Used to load musket or to craft shrapnel bomb.